Defining Security Invariants

 Other examples of Security Invariants might be:

-- Only the Security and Privacy team may make an S3 Bucket Public
+2. Only buckets approved by the Security and Privacy team may be made public.

-- AMIs and SnapShots may never be shared with all AWS accounts.
+6. AMIs and SnapShots may never be shared with all AWS accounts (Optional Clause: “unless shared from the product publishing AWS account”).

 Let’s take a few examples of invariants and see how we can implement them.